Preston Singletary: Work

-Early on, Singletary’s work drew heavily from European glass artworks, especially those done in the Modernist style.
+Early on, Singletary's work drew heavily from European glass artworks, especially those done in the Modernist style.
+In 1993, Singletary worked as a craftsman in residence at a design school in Scandinavia for six months.
+While there, his work incorporated elements of the clean, Scandinavian style as well as traditional Tlingit designs, "straddling two different worlds."

 Today he is perhaps best known for his use of glass to express and explore traditional Tlingit themes.
 Many of his works reference clan crests, including the killer whale, which his family claims.
 Singletary has worked extensively with other native artists creating glass art works such as the Founders Totem Pole (2001) and Devilfish Prow, one of a series created in collaboration with Maori artist Lewis Tamihana Gardiner (2007).

-In 2018 Singletary received the Washington State Governor's Arts and Heritage Award.
-In 2022 Singletary’s work was featured in an exhibition entitled Raven and the Box of Daylight at the National Museum of the American Indian.
+Some critics view Singletary's work as not truly Tlingit, because he works in glass rather than more traditional materials, like wood.
+But Singletary sees himself as "transforming the culture and forging new paths," which he believes should be allowed."My work, I feel, has always tried to achieve recognition as something more than “ethnic art.”
+But at the same time, that’s what gives it its power.
+It is connected to history, a personal connection through my ethnic background and matrilineal society all the way from my mother to my grandmother and great grandmother.
+I’m a part of that continuum."In 2022 Singletary's work was featured in an exhibition entitled Raven and the Box of Daylight at the National Museum of the American Indian.

 The same year Singletary became a Fellow of the American Craft Council.
 Several of his pieces were acquired by the Smithsonian American Art Museum as part of the Renwick Gallery's 50th Anniversary Campaign.